cnr-isti-vclab/vclib/docs/pages/1_get_started.md

 ## Usage with INCLUDE_PATH

 In order to work with VCLib, you must ensure that Eigen is accessible in your `INCLUDE_PATH`.
-MapBox Earcut, STB, and (if you're using Apple Clang) pstld are already included automatically by VCLib, so you don't need to include them manually.
+MapBox Earcut, STB, and poolSTL are already included automatically by VCLib, so you don't need to include them manually.
 Eigen is also provided within the `external` directory of VCLib.

 To set your `INCLUDE_PATH` correctly, follow these steps: